"

 Creating a Character

+Character is so important so let’s focus on that a bit more.
 We’ve got our big idea, our premise.
 Perhaps our big idea has a character in it.
 Perhaps it does not have a character in it.
 You can see that some of the premise examples in the previous chapter have a specific character, like Barbie and our made up story about the average guy becoming mayor.
 Others, like Captain America: Winter Soldier do not have a specific character in them.
 Either way, we are going to have to figure out exactly who is the main character in our movie.
 We have to answer the question: who is this movie about?

-In Captain America: Winter Soldier our premise doesn’t have a character in it, so we have to come up with the main character.
 This is vitally important: your movie has to be ABOUT someone.
 We are going to focus on ONE main character in this book.
 Yes, there are numerous examples of movies with more than one main character.
 However, we are just taking our first steps on this screenwriting journey, so we are going to stick with one main character.

 Caring about a character doesn’t mean liking a character.
 The main character may not be a good person or a likeable person, but they better be an interesting character.

-Look at your premise and figure out what character will have the most to gain or lose, both physically and emotionally, in the story.
-Two things can help you to determine your main character.
+Look at your premise and figure out what character will have the most to gain or lose, both physically and emotionally, in the story, and who represents the anti-theme at the beginning.

 • Think about your movie as a trailer, a preview.
 People are sitting there in the theater (or watching another movie at home) and on comes the trailer for your movie.
 Who is the most prominent character in that trailer?
 That’s probably your main character.